yuranusduke/FocusedDropoutCNN/README.md

 :heavy_check_mark: 2023/06/09: Kunhong Yu finishes experiments on CIFAR100 with ResNet20, adds results on CIFAR100 with ResNet20 for all methods, also update `README.md` with training statistics on VGG19 with CIFAR10.

 :heavy_check_mark: 2023/06/13: Kunhong Yu finishes experiments on CIFAR100 with ResNet56 and ResNet110, adds results on CIFAR100 with ResNet56 and ResNet110 for all methods, also update `README.md` with training statistics on ResNet20 with CIFAR100, also update CAM on ResNet56 with CIFAR10 and on ResNet20 with CIFAR100.

+:heavy_check_mark: 2023/06/14: Islam Islamov finishes all experiments on CIFAR10 with the rest of models and updates `README.md`, and uploads more stats results.

 ## To cite our work :black_nib: